kuroazai/KivyCalculator/README.md

 + Limited Prevention of non logical calculation

-Version 0.2 Notes :
+(Current)Version 0.2 Notes :
 Corrected several issues that were occuring within the application and also used a much sensible module for hanlding our calculations rather than the previous experimental version.
-Existing code will require to be cleaned up and commented for ease of use and understanding.
+Existing code will require to be cleaned up and commented for ease of use and understanding and the unit test module is complete but will require tweaking before it's uploaded.

 + Multiple decimals can be added (1 per numeric value) that's seperated by a numeric operator.
 + Identifies weather a number is a int or float